 Because they are exposed to the rest of the Internet, network layer infrastructure is vulnerable to external attacks, especially distributed denial-of-service (DDoS) attacks.
 Routers, switches, and other network interfaces can all be overwhelmed or compromised by malicious network traffic, and almost any of the above network protocols can be used in an attack.

-Cloudflare Magic Transit protects networking infrastructure using the same technology that keeps more than 25,000,000 web properties up and running in the face of vulnerability exploits and DDoS attacks.
+Cloudflare Magic Transit protects networking infrastructure using the same technology that keeps millions of web properties up and running in the face of vulnerability exploits and DDoS attacks.
 It extends the protection of Cloudflare to on-premise and data center networks, keeping organizations secure from network layer attacks.

 Learning Center Navigation